Future Media Forum 2025

 11:10

+It’s time for media to take its place and be recognised as a business partner that drives growth.
 In today’s fragmented media landscape, the ability to measure and attribute media’s impact on business outcomes is more crucial than ever.
-We’ll begin by addressing the macro challenge of positioning media as a key investment for business success, moving beyond traditional metrics like reach and click-through rates to focus on how media drives incremental demand and contributes to overall business performance.
+We’ll begin by addressing the macro challenge of positioning media as a key investment for business success, moving on to focus on how media drives incremental demand and contributes to overall business performance.

 In the rapidly evolving marketing landscape, the role of delineating spend in brand and performance media has become increasingly critical.
 This session will explore how agencies (and clients) can effectively structure their teams so that performance activation better serves brand goals and client deliverables.